Mutassim Gaddafi: Personal life and legal issues

+Gaddafi enrolled at SOAS University of London in 2006.

 One of his former girlfriends, Dutch glamour model Talitha Van Zon, who met him in 2004 at an Italian nightclub, visited him in Tripoli during the Libyan Civil War and stated that he envied his brother Saif Al-Arab's "martyrdom."
 Although his relationship with Van Zon lasted three months, they remained friends and she would often accompany him while traveling.
 He would often give her lavish gifts.
 He was also described as ambitious and “wanted to do better than his father.”
 He also loved to discuss various authoritarian leaders including Adolf Hitler, Fidel Castro, and Hugo Chavez.
 Model Vanessa Hessler admitted to a four-year relationship with him, and she continued to defend him even after his death.
+He also allegedly had a child with Dutch model Lisa van Goinga, who was married to Libyan arm smuggler Tarek Kaituni.

-Gaddafi was accused of sexual assault by one of Van Zom’s friends who had accompanied her to Tripoli.
-The charges were filed in Amsterdam and also pressed charges against Van Zom.
-Van Zom denied the allegations of trafficking on Dutch public radio.
+Gaddafi was tied to a prostitution ring involving the Cannes Film Festival.
+He was accused of sexual assault by one of Van Zon's friends who had accompanied her to Tripoli.
+The charges were filed in Amsterdam and also pressed charges against Van Zon.
+Van Zon denied the allegations of trafficking on Dutch public radio.

 Death

-Mutassim Gaddafi was captured when Sirte fell on 20 October 2011.
+Mutassim was captured when Sirte fell on 20 October 2011.
 NTC commanders at the front in Sirte and officials in Tripoli claimed that he was captured as he was trying to leave the city in a family car, and sent off to Benghazi.

 According to one of the rebels, when captured, he started shooting a pistol at the rebels when he was found.
-He was then shot in the throat after arguing with them about religion in which he was shot again and his necklace was taken and burned.
+He was then shot in the throat and after arguing with them about religion he was shot again, and his necklace was taken and burned.
 Published film and photographs of Gaddafi indicate that he was unconscious and injured, but he seemed to be alive when he was captured by a group of young men appearing to be in their late teens or early twenties after apparently succumbing to nerve gas.
 He was made to drink water and requested a cigarette.
-Later photographs released by Saudi TV channel Al Arabiya show Mutassim Gaddafi lying dead on a hospital bed, with gaping wounds in his throat and abdomen and one of his arms had been dislocated.
+Later photographs released by Saudi TV channel Al Arabiya show Mutassim lying dead on a hospital bed, with gaping wounds in his throat and abdomen and one of his arms had been dislocated.
 Amateur photographs and videos showed his young captors and others defiling his corpse after his death.
 Like his father, he was denied a burial within a day after death in accordance with Islamic law.